kennethleungty/Finance-LLMs/README.md

 ___
 ## 📑 Contents
 - [Retail & Commercial Banking](#banking)
-    - Encompasses services related to personal and business banking, including deposit accounts, lending (mortgages, personal loans, SME financing), credit services, central banking operations, and financial advisory for retail and corporate customers.
-Also covers digital transformation efforts in traditional banking institutions.
+    - Covers personal and business banking services—checking and savings accounts, mortgages, SME financing, and credit solutions.
+Also addresses central banking operations, digital transformation in traditional banks, and AI-driven advisory for both retail and corporate clients.
 - [Wealth Management & Capital Markets](#wealth)
-    - Includes asset management, wealth advisory, hedge funds, mutual funds, investment banking, stock and bond markets, securities trading, brokerage services, private equity, venture capital, and institutional investment strategies.
-Also covers financial research, trading analytics, and AI-driven investment tools.
+    - Encompasses asset and wealth advisory, hedge funds, mutual funds, investment banking, and private equity.
+Includes securities trading, research, analytics, and AI-driven investment platforms for institutional and retail investors.
 - [Payments & FinTech](#payments)
-    - Covers digital payments, card networks, payment processors, remittances, cross-border transactions, embedded finance, blockchain-based payment solutions, buy-now-pay-later (BNPL), and merchant-focused financial technology.
-Also includes AI-driven fraud detection, risk assessment, and automation tools for payment infrastructure.
+    - Focuses on digital payments, card networks, cross-border transactions, BNPL, embedded finance, and blockchain solutions.
+Also highlights AI-based fraud detection, risk assessment, and automated payment infrastructure innovations.
 - [Insurance & Risk Management](#insurance)
-    - Covers life, health, property, and casualty insurance, as well as reinsurance, actuarial modeling, and underwriting automation.
-Encompasses AI-driven claims processing, fraud detection, personalized policy recommendations, and risk assessment solutions.
+    - Addresses life, health, property, and casualty insurance, along with reinsurance, underwriting automation, and actuarial modeling.
+Features AI-driven claims processing, fraud detection, personalized policy recommendations, and broader risk assessment tools.

-Furthermore, each example can be classified into one of 3 categories based on use case:
+Each example can be classified into one of 3 categories based on type of use case:
-- **Enterprise-Wide**: Large-scale deployments spanning multiple teams or entire organizations, often with custom governance/security layers.
+- **Enterprise-Wide**: Large-scale LLM deployments spanning multiple lines of business or the entire organization.
+These implementations typically address a broad range of tasks—such as customer support, internal operations, and compliance—within a unified, centrally managed framework.
-- **Fine-Tuned**: Custom-trained or domain-optimized LLMs using specialized datasets for financial tasks (e.g., SEC filings, risk models).
+- **Specialized LLM**: Models either pre-trained or fine-tuned on focused datasets (e.g., regulatory filings, financial news) to achieve deep domain expertise.
+By narrowing the training data to specific tasks and terminology, they deliver higher accuracy and more relevant insights than general-purpose models.
-- **Plug-and-Play**: Off-the-shelf LLM integrations for narrower use cases, relying on prompt engineering and minimal customization.
+- **Plug-and-Play**: Quick-to-deploy LLM solutions that handle specific use cases with minimal setup.
+Financial institutions leverage prompt engineering and ready-made integrations to streamline tasks—such as AI-powered chatbots or document processing—without extensive internal development.
 ___
 ## 📚 Compilation
 <!-- Copy the following string to create a new entry! -->